WCF SECTION SPECIAL BULLETIN #24-06 – 2000 EDT – 9/24/24

 A Tropical Storm Watch is in effect for…

-A Tropical Storm Warning means that tropical storm conditions are expected somewhere within the warning area.
+A Tropical Storm Warning means that tropical storm conditions are expected somewhere within the warning area, in this case within the next 24 to 36 hours.

 A Tropical Storm Watch means that tropical storm conditions are possible within the watch area, generally within 48 hours.